emanuelepicas/emanuelepicas/README.md

 * 🌍 Actually I'm based in the Netherlands
 * ✉  You can contact me at [info@emanuelepicariello.com](mailto:info@emanuelepicariello.com)
-* 🚀  I'm currently working on [Various topic related to Security / Pentesting / How to build up a decent YouTube Channel](https://www.youtube.com/@emanuelepicariello)
+* 🚀  I'm currently working on [How to build up a decent YouTube Channel](https://www.youtube.com/@emanuelepicariello)
 * 🧠  I'm learning Offensive Security, through work, practice, courses and certifications
 * ⚡  Trying to find the best journey to become a worldwide professional Nation State Actor